Your belief system is the lens through which you see the outside world. So is your world sugar, spice, and everything nice? Or is it dark and gloomy?

 - Religious.
 A religious set of beliefs includes a moral code to follow, a particular deity that is the force holding the world together, and rituals to support the values of the particular religion.

 - Spiritual.
 Spiritual belief systems usually offer more freedom to behavior and practices than religious ones.
 It’s less structured in how you should carry yourself through your life experience.
-Some people choose a spiritual perspective on life, but they wouldn’t necessarily associate with a specific denomination or church.
+Some people choose a spiritual perspective on life but wouldn’t necessarily associate with a specific denomination or church.

 - Political.
 In most cases, the political beliefs are specific to a particular country or region of the world.
 However, the people living there can have different views on politics on a personal level.